swe-students-fall2025/2-web-app-great/README.md

 ## User stories

-This is the link to the user stories: https://github.com/orgs/swe-students-fall2025/projects/56
+This is the link to the Issues page: https://github.com/swe-students-fall2025/2-web-app-great/issues

 ## Steps necessary to run the software
 1